 0a8n5w41jyj8i35v false REQUIRES_APPROVAL 7m46s Restart pods: turbopuffer-query-0*

-You can approve an operation by editing the Kubernetes configuration, for example, we approve 0a8n5w41jyj8i35v
+You can approve an operation by editing the Kubernetes configuration, for example, we approve 0a8n5w41jyj8i35v by running:

 kubectl patch turbopufferoperation -n turbopuffer 0a8n5w41jyj8i35v --type=merge -p '{"spec": {"approved": true}}'